 Anyone with a new or past CMV infection can transmit the virus to others, even if he or she isn't showing any symptoms.
-But transmission usually requires fairly close contact; the virus can be spread through saliva, breast milk, vaginal fluids, semen, urine, and stool.
+But transmission usually requires fairly close contact; the virus can be spread through saliva, breast milk, vaginal fluids, semen, urine (pee), and stool (poop).
 It also can be present in blood products and donated organs, causing infection after a blood transfusion or organ transplantation.

-Doctors can diagnose a serious CMV infection by taking a culture from a person's throat, urine, blood, or other body tissues or fluid.
-Blood tests also can look for certain antibodies that are part of the immune system's response to a CMV infection; their presence can signal an active CMV infection.
-Special viral DNA-detecting tests are also sometimes used to diagnosis CMV infection.
+Doctors can diagnose the infection by taking a culture from a person's throat, urine, blood, or other body tissues or fluid.
+Blood tests also can look for certain antibodies that are part of the immune system's response to a CMV infection.
+Sometimes other tests are used.

-Currently, no specific treatment is available or recommended for otherwise healthy people with CMV infection.
+No specific treatment is recommended for otherwise healthy kids with CMV infection.

-Patients in whom a CMV infection can be life-threatening (newborn infants, organ-transplant patients, and people being treated for cancer or who have immune disorders such as AIDS) may be treated with intravenous (IV) antiviral medication, usually in a hospital.
-Oral antiviral medication also may be used at home once the infection is under control and the patient is stable.
-Because these antiviral medicines can have serious side effects, doctors use them with great caution, especially in children.
+In newborns, organ-transplant patients, those being treated for cancer, and kids who have immune disorders such as AIDS, CMV infection can be life-threatening.
+These people may be treated with intravenous (IV) antiviral medication, usually in a hospital.
+Oral antiviral medicine also might be used at home once the infection is under control and no longer poses a serious risk.
+Because these antiviral medicines can have serious side effects, doctors use them with caution, especially in children.

-In bone-marrow transplant patients, CMV-immune globulin (CMV-IVIG) and the antiviral drug ganciclovir given intravenously can be used to fight CMV infections.
+In bone-marrow transplant patients, additional CMV-immune globulin (CMV-IVIG) and the antiviral drug ganciclovir given intravenously can be helpful in fighting CMV infections.

 Currently, there is no vaccine to prevent CMV infection.
-For those who have close contact with children, especially pregnant women or women who might become pregnant, hand washing is effective at reducing the risk of infection, as are not sharing eating utensils with young kids and avoiding intimate contact with anyone who has a CMV infection.
+For pregnant women, women who might become pregnant, childcare personnel, and anyone who has close contact with children, hand washing can help reduce the risk of infection.
+It's also a good idea to not share eating utensils with young kids and to avoid close contact with anyone who has the infection.